carerix/Cx-WP-Plugin/README.md

 * For function groups the table 'functie0'

 #### Shorten the country selection
 If your working area is a single country (or a few) you can shorten the dropdown box of countries.

-For each country you want to disable in the job alert form, edit the item, and uncheck the box “not for web”. \
+For each country you do not want show in the job alert form,
+1. In Carerix
+2. Go to Tables
+3. Edit the item, and uncheck the box “**not for web**”.
 Note: if you only enable one country, the country selection is disabled on the job alert form.

 #### Shorten the business-line selection
 In Carerix every function group can be connected to a business-line.
 If one or more function groups are connected to a business-line the business-line dropdown box on the jobalert form will appear.
 So if you don't work with multiple business-lines, you need to configure the business-lines as follows:

-1. Edit each business-line item in the table “vakgebied” (business-line) and enable the checkbox “not for web”
+1. Edit each business-line item in the table “vakgebied” (business-line) and enable the checkbox “**not for web**”
 2. Locate the business-line “Standard” (default) and disable the checkbox “not for web”.
 This leaves you with one mandatory business-line which will NOT appear for candidates on the job alert form
-3. Finally, in Wordpress, go to Dashboard → Carerix → Application Forms → Tab: Settings, and click on “Clear DataNodes cache”
+3. In Wordpress, go to **Dashboard** → **Carerix** → **Application Forms** → Tab: **Settings**, and click on “**Clear DataNodes cache**”

 #### Configure/shorten function group selection
 1. Edit each function group item (table: functie0) you want to include in the group selection for the candidates.
 Disable 'not for web' and enable each desired business-line you want to connect the function group to.
 You need at least connect it to one business-line
-2. Finally, in Wordpress, go to Dashboard → Carerix → Application Forms → Tab: Settings, and click on “Clear DataNodes cache”
+2. In Wordpress, go to **Dashboard** → **Carerix** → **Application Forms** → Tab: **Settings**, and click on “**Clear DataNodes cache**”

 ---

 ## Diagnostics (since v3.0.0)

 The jobs synchronizing process will be fully handled by the REST API.
-The diagnostics tool (Wordpress Dashboard → Carerix → Settings → Tab Diagnostics) will help you find possible inconsistencies between published vacancies in your Carerix system and the vacancies that are retrieved by your Wordpress site.
+The diagnostics tool (**Wordpress Dashboard** → **Carerix** → **Settings** → **Tab Diagnostics**) will help you find possible inconsistencies between published vacancies in your Carerix system and the vacancies that are retrieved by your Wordpress site.

 You can review the 'active job publications' but also the available 'medium codes'.